 Prevention & Treatment: Hollies grown under stress are much more sensitive to root rot disease than are well-maintained, vigorous plants.
 Always select hollies that are adapted to the local climate and soil conditions.
 Root rot pathogens are often introduced into the landscape on diseased container plants.
 To avoid introducing these pathogens, purchase hollies with healthy roots and good foliage color.
 Good cultural practices, such as proper fertilization, control of soil moisture and providing good drainage (raised beds) will reduce the disease.
 Japanese hollies (I. cenata) are very intolerant of poorly drained soils and are especially prone to root rot.

 The fungus thrives in areas with poor drainage and warm soils.
 Always choose locations that have good drainage for planting.
 The drainage of existing areas can be improved by using raised beds.
 Fungicides can be effective on a preventative basis only, and repeat applications are required.
-Fungicides containing etridiazole (Banrot 8G or Truban 5G) and mefenoxam (Subdue GR) can be applied in the home landscape, but will not cure an infected plant.
+Fungicides containing mefenoxam can be applied in the home landscape, but will not cure an infected plant.
+See Table 1 for examples of products containing the active ingredient.
 Due to product cost and for accurate application, homeowners may want to hire a licensed landscaper to apply products containing these fungicides.
 Apply all chemicals according to directions on the label.

 Tar Spot: This disease is caused by the fungus Phacidium curtisii.
 Yellow spots appear on the leaves of American and English hollies in May.
 These turn reddish-brown and finally black by fall.
 In years of heavy rainfall berries as well as leaves are spotted.